-- Logout from the Spotify and log in again.
+- Log out from Spotify and log in again.

 6. Clear browser cache

-- Scroll down and click Clear browsing data.
+- From the left pane, select Privacy and security.
+Now click on Clear browsing data.

-- Now try to login to Spotify account, and you should be able to log in and perform a search without any errors.
+- Now try to log in to your Spotify account, and you should be able to log in and perform a search without any errors.

 7. Update or reinstall Spotify

-- If updating the app don’t fix the problem, try uninstalling the app.
+- If updating the app doesn’t fix the problem, press the Windows key + I to open the Settings app.

 - Select Spotify from the list and click on Uninstall.